ntsd/lol-chat-timer/README.md

 # LOL Chat Timer

-Overwolf plugin to track spell and ability by in game chat
+Overwolf plugin to track summoner spell and ability by in game chat

 ## Features

+- Tracking opponent summoner spells time by in game chat
+- Show summoner spells used and cooldown
+- Customize Chat pattern for timer (Todo)

 ## Requirements